saraswatsh/CytoProfile/README.md

-library(ggplot2) # For creating all the ggplot-based visualizations. library(gridExtra) # For arranging multiple plots on a single page. library(ggrepel) # For improved label placement in plots (e.g., volcano plots). library(gplots) # For heatmap.2, which is used to generate heatmaps. library(plot3D) # For creating 3D scatter plots in PCA and sPLS-DA analyses. library(reshape2) # For data transformation (e.g., melt) in cross-validation plots.
+library(ggplot2) # For creating all the ggplot-based visualizations. library(gridExtra) # For arranging multiple plots on a single page. library(ggrepel) # For improved label placement in plots (e.g., volcano plots). library(pheatmap) # For heatmap.2, which is used to generate heatmaps. library(plot3D) # For creating 3D scatter plots in PCA and sPLS-DA analyses. library(reshape2) # For data transformation (e.g., melt) in cross-validation plots.